Databases + Journals: E

 eBooks by Ebsco is a collection of over 20,000 electronic books, made available through the University of Detroit Mercy and the Michigan Electronic Library.
 In addition to many current and recent titles, the collection includes over 3,000 classic texts that are no longer copyrighted.
 Books may be read online; printing options are limited.

-This page provides links to the Ebsco databases available through UDM:AHFS Consumer Medication Information, Art & Architecture Complete, ATLA Religion Database, Avery Index to Architectural Periodicals, Busines Source Premier, CINAHL, Dentistry and Oral Sciences Source, eBook Collection, Education Research Complete, ERIC, European Views of the Americas: 1493-1750, GreenFILE, Health Business Fulltext Elite, Health Source: Nursing/Academic Edition, History of Science Technology & Medicine, Library, Information Science & Technology Abstracts, OmniFile Full Text Select, Psychology and Behavioral Sciences Collection, PsycARTICLES, PsycINFO, Regional Business News, and Teacher Reference Center.
+This page provides links to the Ebsco databases available through UDM:AHFS Consumer Medication Information, Art & Architecture Complete, ATLA Religion Database, Avery Index to Architectural Periodicals, Busines Source Premier, CINAHL, Dentistry and Oral Sciences Source, eBook Collection, Education Research Complete, ERIC, European Views of the Americas: 1493-1750, GreenFILE, Health Business Fulltext Elite, Health Source: Nursing/Academic Edition, History of Science Technology & Medicine, Library, Information Science & Technology Abstracts, OmniFile Full Text Select, Regional Business News, and Teacher Reference Center.

 EconLit, published by the American Economic Association, provides bibliographic coverage of a wide range of economics-related literature.
 An expanded version of the Journal of Economic Literature (JEL) indexes of journals, books, and dissertations, EconLit covers both economic theory and application.